shidhincr/shidhincr.github.com/source/_posts/2014-02-03-multiple-left-hand-assignment-in-javascript-is-really-bad-think-once-before-you-do-it.markdown

 ```

 Yes, that’s the catch !
 So avoid multiple left-hand assignments inside any functions.
 If you’re writing this in global level ( you’re assuming all of your variables to go in global scope ), then this is not at all an issue.
-So better watch our next time before you do this.
+So better watch out next time before you do this.

 ### Final note